 Defending an opinion

-Like personal experience questions, the opinion question is designed to be very general and accessible to everyone.
+Task 1 is an opinion question, and it is designed to be very general and accessible to everyone.
 Often, it will require you to compare or choose the better of two options, so brush up on your comparison-related vocabulary.
 Like an experience question, it’s very important that you use specific examples and personal experience to support your position.

-The two academic integrated questions are based on lectures.
+Tasks 3 and 4 are based on academic lectures.
 One of the two also includes a text.
 In these questions, the topics are similar to what you read about in the reading section and heard in the listening section.
 The topics will be things that you probably know little or nothing about, but that you can understand with no background knowledge.
 In both tasks, you will have to summarize what you heard.
 The task that includes a reading is slightly more complicated—you have to explain how the lecture relates to the text—but not much.
 Summary and, again, reported speech are the major skills.